Aesthetic Realism: Eli Siegel died on November 8, 1978. Reiss continues his work teaching Aesthetic Realism in professional classes for the Foundation's faculty and in the course "The Aesthetic Realism Explanation of Poetry". Her commentaries on how the philosophy views life, literature, national ethics, economics, and the human self appear regularly in The Right of Aesthetic Realism to Be Known.Aesthetic Realism Theatre Company

-Opposition to prejudice and racism
+Other Presentations

-The matter of racial prejudice has long been a focus of Aesthetic Realism.
-In one of his earliest essays, "The Equality of Man" (1923), Siegel opposed writers who were promoting eugenics.
-He argued that thus far in the history of the world, people have not had equal conditions of life, to bring out their potential abilities, and he asserted that if all men and women had "an equal chance to use all the powers they had at birth, they would be equal."Aesthetic Realism and the Answer to Racism by journalist Alice Bernstein contains articles published in newspapers throughout the country.
-The People of Clarendon County (Chicago: Third World Press, 2007), includes a play by Ossie Davis, re-discovered by Bernstein, together with photographs and historical documents concerning the Rev. Joseph DeLaine and others who took part in Briggs v.
+The People of Clarendon County (Chicago: Third World Press, 2007), includes a play by Ossie Davis, rediscovered by Alice Bernstein, together with photographs and historical documents concerning the Rev. Joseph DeLaine and others who took part in Briggs v.
 Elliott.
 This was the first of five lawsuits that eventually led to the breakthrough 1954 Supreme Court decision in Brown v.
 Board of Education, which made segregation in public schools illegal and struck down the "separate but equal" doctrine established in 1896 by Plessy v.
 Ferguson.
-The book includes essays about Aesthetic Realism, which is described as "the education that can end racism."
+The book includes essays on the Aesthetic Realism approach to education.

-A production of The People of Clarendon County—a Play by Ossie Davis, & the Answer to Racism, presenting Aesthetic Realism as the educational method that explains and changes prejudice and racism, was staged in the Congressional Auditorium of the US Capitol Visitor Center in Washington, DC on October 21, 2009, with introductory remarks given by Rep. James E. Clyburn.
+A production of The People of Clarendon County presenting the Aesthetic Realism educational method, was staged in the Congressional Auditorium of the US Capitol Visitor Center in Washington, DC on October 21, 2009, with introductory remarks given by Rep. James E. Clyburn.

-In public forums, individuals of diverse nationalities and cultural backgrounds have described how, through study of Aesthetic Realism, their racism and prejudice changed, not into mere "tolerance" but into a respectful desire to know and see that the feelings of another are "as real, and as deep, as one's own..."

-On an international level, students of Aesthetic Realism advocated the study of contempt and good will, as described by Aesthetic Realism, as "The Only Answer to the Mideast Crisis", in a 1990 advertisement on the op-ed page of The New York Times.
-To oppose prejudice they recommend that persons of nations who are in conflict "write a soliloquy of 500 words" describing the feelings and thoughts of a person in the opposing land.

-The United Nations commissioned Ken Kimmelman to make two anti-prejudice films: Asimbonanga, and Brushstrokes.
+The United Nations commissioned filmmaker Ken Kimmelman to make two films: Asimbonanga (1989), and Brushstrokes (1990).
 Kimmelman credits Aesthetic Realism as his inspiration for these films, as well as his 1995 Emmy Award-winning anti-prejudice public service film, The Heart Knows Better, based on, and including, a statement by Eli Siegel.